develdoe/develdoe.github.io/_posts/2016-10-21-react-starter-pack.md

 ---
 *This article is a re-write of the orignal article at [facebook.github.io](https://facebook.github.io/react/docs/getting-started.html).
 I wrote it for learning purposes and made small edits to better the article.*

-If you're just getting started, you can download the react starter kit.

 The starter kit includes prebuilt copies of React and React DOM for the browser, as well as a collection of usage examples to help you get started.

 Download the [starter kit](https://facebook.github.io/react/downloads/react-15.3.2.zip)